CV

 Biolink Health app

-Biolink Health is a mobile app designed to support people with type 2 diabetes in managing their condition.
-It offers a range of features including food and activity tracking, blood glucose logging, educational content, personalised tips, and access to expert consultations — all aimed at building healthy, sustainable habits.
+Biolink Health is a mobile app for people with type 2 diabetes — glucose logging, food and activity tracking, educational content, and expert consultations, all aimed at building habits that stick.

 3–4

-taps to log a full entry vs 6–8 taps in other diabetes trackers
+taps to log a full entry, vs 6–8 in competing trackers

 93%

-success rate — 14 of 15 users completed key flows without help
+success rate — 14 of 15 users completed key flows unaided

 Interface overview